 When you move your subscription from unlimited to metered any live experiments will automatically have their recruitment target set to exactly the number of complete and live participants.
 Any participants who have started a study already will not be affected.
 However, new participants won't be able to enter studies until the researcher has requested tokens and changed the recruitment target.
 This is because currently on unlimited subscriptions, tokens don't 'exist' until the point where a participant enters an experiment and takes a token.

-The Reports section allows you to generate usage reports for your subscription.
+For more detailed reporting, you should go to the Reports tab of your subscription management tools.
+This section allows you to generate usage reports for your subscription.
 You can choose either a spreadsheet, which contains detailed usage data for each member, or a PDF summary containing useful totals.
+You may need to click the Regenerate button (found in the Download Spreadsheet or Download Report modal pop-ups) to make sure your data is up to date.

-See the video below for an overview of the Gorilla's Teaching Tools.
+Have a look at the video for an overview of Gorilla's Teaching Tools.